 Pool Party Policy for After-Hours Children’s Pool Party:

 After-hours pool parties are high-risk events and in our commitment to the safety of pool patrons, we have made some modifications to our Pool Party Policy involving children.
-These changes also come at the recommendation of some of the Pool Industry’s leading safety experts, Dr. Tom Griffiths and Michael Oostman.
+These changes are being made based on our experience and at the recommendation of Dr. Tom Griffiths, who is one of the pool industry’s leading safety experts and Safety Advisor to our company.

 For all After-Hours Pool Parties involving children 12 years old and younger, Lifeguards will conduct a Pool Party Orientation at the start of the party, before anyone is allowed in the pool.
 The Orientation will include: